akhneve/aakash-neve-resume-v2/README.md

 If this resume has helped you and you'd like to support our work, feel free to [♥️ Sponsor](https://github.com/sponsors/akhneve) the project

 ## Description
 This is a ReactJS based personal resume website.
-I have built this by beginning with the Tim Baker's react resume template (credits also below), and modiying template containing isolated React components as per the use case.
+We have built this by beginning with the Tim Baker's react resume template (credits also below), and modiying template containing isolated React components as per the use case.
 We have also integrated Email.js for the contact form service 😊

 ## Credits
 #### Ayushi Sharma